Convert Kilohertz to Hertz

 When do you need to convert between Kilohertz and Hertz?

-The SI unit of frequency equal to one cycle per second (1 Hz = 1 s⁻¹).
+The SI unit of frequency (ISO 80000-3 §3-13) equal to exactly one cycle per second (1 Hz = 1 s⁻¹).
 Kilohertz and Hertz are both frequency units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.